Quantum corrections to the Hawking radiation spectrum: logarithmic corrections to the black hole entropy

-In the presence of the logarithmic corrections to the black hole entropy, (\ref{recover}) is modified.
+In the presence of logarithmic corrections to the black hole entropy, Eq. (\ref{recover}), is modified.
 In this section, we consider the fully $SU(2)$ framework as an example.
-Other cases can be dealt in a similar way.
+Other cases can be dealt with in a similar way.
 In the fully $SU(2)$ framework, we have\cite{LivineTerno,ENP1, ENP2, ENP3}: